-The primary aim of the paper is to explain the outbreak of the war rather than to test a particular theory, but a familiarity with leading theories will help guide students in formulating their interpretation of the conditions, processes, and personalities contributing to the outbreak of war.
+To repeat: the primary aim of the paper is to explain the outbreak of the war.
+It is not to identify who is to blame or who is "responsible" for the war.
+That is a slightly different question - not unimportant, just different.
+A familiarity with leading theories of the causes of war will help guide students in formulating their interpretation of the conditions, processes, and personalities contributing to the outbreak of war.
 We restrict our projects to interstate wars in order to maintain the close connection between theory and history.
 Theories of interstate war differ in many respects from theories of civil war, and one semester does not provide enough time for an intensive focus on both.